glic3rinu/passlib/docs/lib/passlib.hash.phpass.rst

 which uses PHPass [#pp]_,
 a PHP library similar to Passlib.
-The PHPass Portable Hash is a custom password hash used by PHPass as a fallback when none of it's other hashes are available.
+The PHPass Portable Hash is a custom password hash used by PHPass as a fallback when none of its other hashes are available.
-Due to it's reliance on MD5, and the simplistic implementation, other hash algorithms should be used if possible.
+Due to its reliance on MD5, and the simplistic implementation, other hash algorithms should be used if possible.

 .. seealso::